Peter Lovaš

 Peter Lovaš (born 14 December 1978) is a Slovak para table tennis player.

 Lovaš was born on 14 December 1978 in Levice.
-He became wheelchair-bound after a car crash he was involved in at the age of 20.
+He began using a wheelchair after a car crash he was involved in at the age of 20.
 Lovaš started playing para table tennis in 2012 and by 2020 he reached the elite level.

 He competed at the 2024 Summer Paralympics, where he reached the gold medal match of the men's doubles MD4 event with Ján Riapoš.